Azure-Samples/hybrid-keyvault-nodejs-create-secret/README.md

 ## Prerequisites

-Refer to this azure stack doc for prerequisites (link)[https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-version-profile-nodejs].
+Refer to this azure stack doc for more information: https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-version-profile-nodejs.

 ### Certificate